MethodsDev/LongReadAlignmentAssembler/docs/methods.md

 - Compatibility: A read is considered compatible with a transcript if it matches splicing structure and overlaps sufficiently (
   `config['fraction_read_align_overlap']`).
 Exact matches may be prioritized; otherwise, compatible matches form a candidate set.
-- Weighted assignments: If `config['use_weighted_read_assignments']` is enabled, compatibility weights reflect alignment quality or overlap extent.
+- Weighted assignments: If `config['weight_reads_by_3prime_agreement']` is enabled, compatibility weights prioritize agreement of read 3' ends with transcript 3' ends.

 Model and updates: